-AngularJS, known for its MVC architecture and use of JavaScript, was a pioneering framework for building web applications.
+AngularJS was an early framework to build web applications having MVC architecture and using JavaScript.
 However, as web development has progressed, the tools we use have also improved.
 Angular, with its component-based architecture, TypeScript foundation, superior performance, mobile support, advanced dependency injection system, and modular approach, has become a more robust and scalable solution for modern web development.

 In our blog post, we explore the comprehensive process of migrating from AngularJS to Angular, providing you with essential considerations and a step-by-step guide to help you take full advantage of Angular's enhanced capabilities.